tylergroat/mie-dev-challenge/readme.md

 Technical Detail
 ================

+You should be able to develop on Windows, Mac, or Linux.
 The project has already been started for you.
 Out of the many, many alternatives, these are the tools we've chosen for this challenge:

 * <a href="https://nodejs.org/en/">node.js</a>
 * <a href="https://expressjs.com/">express - web server</a>